 As well as promoting our tasks and mission, our principal reason for accepting speaking engagements is to highlight the relevance of privacy and data protection and to raise awareness of the rights of individuals and the obligations of the EU administration.

-Where appropriate, we will offer to send an experienced official to speak in place of the Supervisor or Assistant Supervisor, when their diaries prevent them from accepting the engagement themselves.
+Where appropriate, we will offer to send an experienced official to speak in place of the Supervisor, when their diaries prevent them from accepting the engagement themselves.

 Sometimes, the EDPS will agree to sponsor or co-organise an event.
 However, resource implications limit the number of opportunities to do so.